 In addition to the annual Business of Farming Conference, ASAP offers workshops and training opportunities for farmers, farmers market managers, educators, and other community members.
+Recordings from many of those workshops are archived below.
 We also partner with regional agencies to provide educational opportunities.
-Find additional workshops in our community events calendar.
+Find upcoming workshops in our community events calendar.

 Webinars & Recorded Workshops